radomir-radionov/bookLibraryApp/tasks.md

 - chat
 - in aboutbook component add slider and for some books add a few images
 - add contentType logic for avatar
+- add another error response when try to rebook book

 TODO_CLIENT: